akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_ubuntu_1604.rst

 ==============================

 Here is a quick guide to setup the :doc:`system_requirements` on Ubuntu 16.04.
-This guide will help you to install all the packages and modules needed for Akeneo PIM on a newly installed ubuntu 16.04 system, then configure it to match your local installation.
+This guide will help you to install all the packages and modules needed for Akeneo PIM on a freshly installed ubuntu 16.04 system and then configure the application to match your local installation.

 System installation
 -------------------